 In addition to focusing on specific touchpoints, getting feedback on a regular basis is key to hearing the voice of the customer.
 It will allow you to establish customer satisfaction performance metrics that you can use to measure your progress over time, identify changes, and respond to negative trends.

 Establish performance benchmarks

 If you compare your results over time, you’ll give your customer feedback scores a lot more context.
 You can also get context by comparing yourself with your competitors in your industry.
-To help you obtain benchmark data, we offer SurveyMonkey Benchmarks and the ability to view trended data over time.
+To help you get benchmark data, we offer SurveyMonkey Benchmarks and the ability to view trended data over time.
 See where you stand by checking out benchmark data reports for

-, customer satisfaction or employee engagement.
+, customer satisfaction, or employee engagement.

 Consider using NPS to understand customer loyalty